Speak up for those who cannot speak for themselves,

 for the rights of all who are destitute.

 defend the rights of the poor and needy.

 I welcome refugees as a demonstration of my solidarity with them.
-Refugees are some of the most vulnerable people in the world who have been forced to flee from their homes due to circumstances outside their control, having often experienced unspeakable horrors.
+Refugees are some of the most vulnerable people in the world who have been forced to flee their homes due to circumstances beyond their control, having often experienced unspeakable horrors.
 At a time of unprecedented forced migration, we must do more and we can do more.
 Welcoming refugees is not only the right thing to do but it strengthens us as a country.
-I urge all our elected officials to work with welcoming communities to assist refugees wherever they are in tangible and practical ways.
+I urge all our elected officials to work with welcoming communities to assist refugees wherever they are intangible and practical ways.
 Sign now.

 Enter your ZIP code to send a pre-written email to your representatives.
 Your voice counts!

 Call 1-866-940-2439 three times to be connected with your Representative and both of your Senators.